newyorkTank/Tech-Job-Survey/ROADMAP.md

 # Tech-Survey-Tool Roadmap

-Tech-Survey-Tool v3 aims to scrap Craigslist for job listings and analyze which technologies are in demand by employers.
+Tech-Survey-Tool v3 aims to scrap a popular online classified app for job listings and analyze which technologies are in demand by employers.

 This roadmap represents some of priorities over the next couple months.
 Issues or pull requests will be opened to discuss each of these items as they progress.

-## 1. Front End Work
+## Front End Work

-1. - [ ] Setup a dataentry page in React
+1. Setup a dataentry page in React
+    - [ ] Create a React page
+    - [ ] Create interface Pulldown of search_word lists, check box of categories
-1. - [ ] Kick off a scrap
+    - [ ] Create a Frame with checkboxes for markets including button for None, and All.
-1. - [ ] Display results in a frame on the original page
+    - [ ] Create a React page
+    - [ ] Create Button to Start
+    - [ ] Create ticker box that is populated with same output that currently goes to the console.
-1. - [ ] Query database of results for a type of scrap over a restricted time period
+1. Query database of results for a type of scrap over a restricted time period
-1. - [ ] Make a graph of results
+1. Make a graph of results

-## 2. Analysis Work
+## Analysis Work

-Need to feed the correct batches of terms to count as ads go scrapying by.
+Need to feed the correct batches of terms to count as ads go scraping by.
 Have to ignore terms within terms, and obvious redundancies.
 Also need to capture some chunk of text before and after for further analysis.

-- [ ] Store results in mySQL
+1. Store results in mySQL
-- [ ] Store results in mySQL
+1. Store results in mySQL
-- [ ] Make a React front end for data entry and displaying results
+1. Make a React front end for data entry and displaying results
-- [ ] place on web-site
+1. place on web-site
-- [ ] purge tags from description
+1. purge tags from description
-- [ ] make output for list_dict_4swords pretty
+1. make output for list_dict_4swords pretty
-- [ ] Installation (could it be made executable?)
+1. Installation (could it be made executable?)
-- [ ] Deal with variations of words (SQL, MSSQL, MySQL, NoSQL, Maria = SQL)
+1. Deal with variations of words (SQL, MSSQL, MySQL, NoSQL, Maria = SQL)
-- [ ] Deal with plurals, will make an exception from 4.
+1. Deal with plurals, will make an exception from 4.
-- [ ] need to create exclusions i.e. ember but not member, java but not javascript
+1. need to create exclusions i.e. ember but not member, java but not javascript
-- [ ] Decide what to keep from ads, and output that to a file
+1. Decide what to keep from ads, and output that to a file
-- [ ] Create a loop at the bottom that offers user to print detail of one term.
+1. Create a loop at the bottom that offers user to print detail of one term.
-- [ ] Refactor, look for cleanups.
+1. Refactor, look for cleanups.
-- [ ] Create mechanism for picking one ad that contains several terms
+1. Create mechanism for picking one ad that contains several terms
-- [ ] Capture essential information for that ad
+1. Capture essential information for that ad
-- [ ] Send email with Custom Resume and cover letter to that company.
+1. Send email with Custom Resume and cover letter to that company.
+#### Completed
 - [x] Limit count per ad, by doing the parsing on an ad by ad basis
 - [x] and by not counting terms that get repeated in the same ad
 - [x] Scrap not cut-n-paste